TeachingData/class-reading-notes/DataSecurity.md

   - These should be standardized to allow for better processing later
 - Use automation to scan and process Logs (AI/ML)

-As data engineers, this is the most we can do to protect.
+As data engineers, this is a good start to protection.
 However, one should always be an advocate for proper training (at all levels) of an organization to prevent the Social Engineering attacks from ever getting a foot in the door (sometimes literally).